vered1986/LexNET/README.md

 ### Notes:
 * To reproduce the results reported in the paper, please use [V1](https://github.com/vered1986/LexNET/tree/master).
 * The pre-processed corpus files are currently only available for V1.
-I'm trying to find space to store the V2 files, and I will make them available soon.
+The V2 files are 53GB zipped.
+Contact me if you want them.
 ***